AMERICA'S GUN CULTURE: Second Amendment interpretation central to national debate over firearms, public safety

 ”A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.”

-Those words, written as the Second Amendment to the United States Constitution, have been woven into the nation’s identity and governance since ratified in 1791, when muskets and long rifles were common weapons – and through modern times, when AR-15s can be used to fire dozens of bullets in a minute.
+Those words, the Second Amendment to the United States Constitution, have been woven into the nation’s identity and governance since they were ratified in 1791, when muskets and long rifles were common weapons – and through modern times, when AR-15s can be used to fire dozens of bullets in a minute.

 James Madison, then a member of the U.S. House of Representatives, introduced the proposal that became the Second Amendment in the Bill of Rights.

-A militia, at the time, could be used to help defend the nation if needed.
-But Madison was also aware that some citizens had concerns about the newly created government with its standing army.
+A militia at the time could be used to help defend the nation if needed.
+But Madison was also aware that some citizens had concerns about the newly created government and its standing army.

-“Americans need not fear the federal government because they enjoy the advantage of being armed, which you possess over the people of almost every other nation,” wrote Madison, who would become the republic’s fourth president.
+“Americans need not fear the federal government because they enjoy the advantage of being armed, which you possess over the people of almost every other nation,” wrote Madison, who would later become the nation’s fourth president.

-“The right of the people to keep and bear arms shall not be infringed; a well armed, and well regulated militia being the best security of a free country: but no person religiously scrupulous of bearing arms shall be obliged to render military service in person,” Madison wrote.
+“The right of the people to keep and bear arms shall not be infringed; a well armed, and well regulated militia being the best security of a free country: but no person religiously scrupulous of bearing arms shall be obliged to render military service in person,” Madison wrote then.

 Discussions about the meaning of the Second Amendment still take place today, with opinions often varying based on politics, geographic environment, current events, legal cases and personal perceptions of firearms.

 For some, the words “shall not be infringed” mean no laws can be passed that limit a person’s ability to own firearms or ammunition.
-Others see “a well regulated Militia” as permitting gun control and the right to own a firearm being connected to a military purpose.
+Others see “a well regulated Militia” as permitting gun control and stating that the right to own a firearm is connected to a military purpose.

 Randy Gibson, the former executive director of the Texas State Rifle Association, said the issue is “one of those fluid things for a lot of gun owners, honestly.”

-Gibson, a National Rifle Association Golden Eagle – a designation reserved for 1% of the organization's elite Second Amendment supporters, described the importance of the law by saying, “the Second protects the rest, meaning that the Second Amendment is the one that protects all the other amendments.”
+Gibson, who is a National Rifle Association Golden Eagle – a designation reserved for 1% of the organization’s elite Second Amendment supporters – described the importance of the law by saying, “the Second protects the rest, meaning that the Second Amendment is the one that protects all the other amendments.”

-Kyle Horner, owner of Mountain Top Defense in Johnstown, Pennsylvania, expressed similar thoughts about the Second Amendment protecting the others and then referenced the founding fathers’ idea of not wanting their guns to be confiscated by the British.
+Kyle Horner, owner of Mountain Top Defense in Johnstown, expressed similar thoughts about the Second Amendment protecting the others and then referenced the Founding Fathers’ desire to keep their guns from being confiscated by the British.

 “There are a lot of people that I think – between not being educated and a lot of people that choose to be ignorant to all of the facts – yeah, you’re starting to see a lot more people that are much more passionate about this.”

-But arguments are also made that laws need to adapt to the times, instead of remaining static in what was written more than two centuries ago.
+But arguments are also made that laws need to adapt to the times, instead of remaining static as written more than two centuries ago.

 ‘Any lawful firearm’

-Until 2008, the Supreme Court never addressed in depth what the “militia” aspect meant to the Second Amendment or if private gun ownership was allowed.
+Until 2008, the Supreme Court never addressed in depth what the “militia” aspect of the Second Amendment meant or whether private gun ownership was allowed.

 Dick Heller, a special police officer in D.C., challenged the district’s federal Firearms Control Regulations Act of 1975 that banned residents from owning handguns, prohibited possession of unregistered firearms, and required that weapons be unloaded, disassembled or bound by a trigger lock when in a residence.